ubesluttsom/IN3110/assignment6/README.md

 example code from the lecture, with some variable name changes. 😗

-I haven't implemented all exercises; my time is limited (exams), and I figure I should have enough points too pass the course.
-See the list below. (◕ᴗ◕✿)
+I haven't implemented all exercises; my time is limited (exams), and I figure I should have enough points too pass the course 🤞.
+See the list below.

+—Martin ⚘

 ### Completed exercises